Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/install_intro_ibmi/ibm_i_sentinel.md

 ---

-    title: Manually enable Sentinel
+    title: "Manually enable Sentinel "
-    linkTitle: Manually enable Sentinel
+    linkTitle: "Manually enable Sentinel"
     weight: 240

----
-When using {{< TransferCFT/suitevariablesCentralGovernanceName  >}}, the visibility features are managed by {{< TransferCFT/suitevariablesCentralGovernanceName  >}}.
+---When using {{< TransferCFT/suitevariablesCentralGovernanceName  >}}, the visibility features are managed by {{< TransferCFT/suitevariablesCentralGovernanceName  >}}.
 Do not modify these parameters when running with {{< TransferCFT/suitevariablesCentralGovernanceName  >}}.

 ## Sentinel configuration parameters